scionproto/scion/doc/ControlPlanePKI.md

 ## TRC Update Dissemination

 A TRC update must be distributed amongst all authoritative ASes in that ISD, and they must switch to it as the latest version in a synchronized fashion.
-I.e. when querying two distinct authoritative ASes for the latest TRC version, they must reply with the same version modulo some minor clock skew.
+That is, when querying two distinct authoritative ASes for the latest TRC version, they must reply with the same version modulo some minor clock skew.

 ASes inside that ISD must only announce the new TRC after the authoritative ASes have switched their view of the latest TRC version.
-This can easily achieved by having authoritative ASes switch the latest on the `Validity.NotBefore` time, since SCION requires some time synchronization.
+This can easily achieved by having authoritative ASes switch the latest on the `Validity.NotBefore` time, since SCION requires synchronized clocks.

 TRC updates are disseminated via SCION's beaconing process.
 If the TRC version number within a received beacon is higher than the locally stored TRC, the beacon server sends a request to the beacon server that sent the beacon.
 After a new TRC is accepted, it is submitted by the beacon server to a local certificate server.
-Path servers and end hosts learn about new remote TRCs through the path-segment registration and path lookup processes, respectively.
+Path servers and end hosts learn about new TRCs through the path-segment registration and path lookup processes, respectively.

 All entities within an ISD must have a recent TRC of their own ISD.
 On startup, all servers and end hosts obtain the missing TRCs (if any, from the TRC they possess to the latest TRC) of their own ISD